hydramod/hangman-project-3/README.md

 - nltk.download('wordnet')
 Downloads the words corpus from the Natural Language Toolkit (nltk) library.

-- english_words = list(wordnet.words())
-Retrieves all words in the downloaded corpus and stores them in a variable.

 - title()
 This function is a simple helper function that prints the title of the game